jonathansick/astrotweet/README.rst

 Here are the commands currently included in ``astrotweet``:

 - ``astrotweet summary`` - will output a summary table (tab-separated) of astrotweeters to the file ``astrotweeters.csv``.
 Columns include 'real' name, follower counts, etc..
 - ``astrotweet build`` - will build a MongoDB collection of user data (see schema below).
-Add in the ``--followers`` and ``--friends`` flags to also grab friend and follower lists.
+  - Add in the ``--followers`` and ``--friends`` flags to also grab friend and follower lists.
 Note that this will take a while because of Twitter's rate limits.
+  - The ``--cliques`` flag creates a MongoDB collection of mutual-follower cliques using ``networkx``; useful if follower and friend data has been grabbed.

 You can get a overview of ``astrotweet``'s commands by running ``astrotweet --help``, and using the ``astrotweet help cmd_name`` for help specific to each command (e.g., ``astrotweet help build``).